Legal Information: Nebraska

 Updated: December 18, 2023

 What is the definition of a felony?

-A felony under federal law is a crime that is punishable by a prison sentence of more than one year.1 Nebraska state law has various felony crimes, all with different sentences, some of which may be less than one year.2 To read the various classes of felonies in Nebraska, go to our NE Statutes page.
+In most states, a felony is defined as a crime with a punishment of more than one year.
+However, Nebraska state law has various felony crimes, all with different sentences, some of which may be less than one year.1 To read the various classes of felonies in Nebraska, go to our Selected Nebraska Statutes page.

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.